top of page

 Then I pause again to re-check the bulletins.

-A kid with knobby knees slows as he passes the screens across from me, his eyes lingering on my pigtails and floral hair ties and resting on my shoes.
+A kid with knobby knees slows as he passes the screens across from me, his eyes lingering on my blonde pigtails and floral hair ties and finally resting on my sparkly shoes.
 I meet his gaze and he stops.

 His cheeks redden.
-“Sorry,” he mutters, “you just don’t look…” His voice trails off as he gestures to the other students.
+“Sorry,” he mutters, “you just don’t look…” His voice trails off as he gestures to the other students, most of them boys.
+The girls among them are smart enough to blend in.
 Then he shuffles forward to find a place on the floor.

 I ignore him, though my mom would point out the same thing.
 Nobody looks at me and sees engineer.